 Cause Solution Processor is hot.
 Make sure airflow to the computer is not blocked.
-Leave a 10.2-cm (4-inch) clearance on all vented sides of the computer and above the monitor to permit the required airflow.
-Make sure fans are connected and working properly (some fans only operate when needed).
+Leave a 10.2-cm (4-inch) clearance on all vented sides of the computer and above the monitor to permit the required airflow Make sure fans are connected and working properly (some fans only operate when needed).
 3. Make sure the processor heatsink is installed properly.
 Hard drive is full.
 Transfer data from the hard drive to create more space on the hard drive.
 Low on memory.
 Add more memory.
 Hard drive fragmented.
-Defragment hard drive. d not release reserved Restart the computer.
+Defragment hard drive.
 Program previously accessed did not release reserved memory back to the system.
+Restart the computer.
 Virus resident on the hard drive.
 Run virus protection program.
+Too many applications running.
+1. Close unnecessary applications to free up memory.
+Add more memory.
+Some applications run in the background and can be closed by right-clicking on their corresponding icons in the task tray.
+To prevent these applications from launching at startup, go to Start > Run (Windows XP) or Start > Accessories > Run (Windows Vista) and type msconfig.
+On the Startup tab of the System Configuration Utility, uncheck applications that you do not want to launch automatically.